galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-5-benchmark/tutorial.md

 ![3 Panels: Panel 1 shows Input and images of people and tissues and the label "Human pancreas; Panel 2 shows construction of two matrices, one for single cells and one combining cell expression into a column; Panel 3 shows a chart of MAPE and RMSE statistical outputs as well as a heatmap comparing actual and inferred samples"](../../images/bulk-music-benchmark/Overall_benchmark.png "Overall strategy for tutorial benchmarking (Adapted from Cobos et al) ")

 > <comment-title></comment-title>
 > - We will not be running tool by tool in this tutorial.
-The reason is, none of the tools are new for this tutorial, and mostly involve a lot of data manipulation (you can do a tutorial on that [here](https://training.galaxyproject.org/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.html) if you like!)
+The reason is, none of the tools are new for this tutorial, and mostly involve a lot of data manipulation (you can do a [tutorial on data manipulation](https://training.galaxyproject.org/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.html) if you like!)
 > - Therefore, instead, we've gone through the hard work of generating reusable workflows that you can simply run.
 We'll focus on data inputs, outputs, and interpretation, rather than running tool by tool.
 {: .comment}